mldbai/mldb/container_files/public_html/doc/builtin/procedures/SplitProcedure.md

 This can be used, for example, to split a dataset with multiple labels between training, testing and validation sets.
-This contrasts with what is done in the classifier.experiment(link) procedure where a random split is done in the data.
+This contrasts with what is done in the [classifier.experiment](ExperimentProcedure.md) procedure where a random split is done in the data.
 A random split can lead to a highly unbalanced training and testing sets when looking at each label individually.
 It might however be necessary to calibrate the predictions using a